MichielStock/STMOZOO/README.md

 ![Gradient_vs_sampling.png](https://github.com/HeesooSong/STMOZOO/blob/master/notebook/Figures/Gradient_vs_sampling.png?raw=true)

 The original paper (https://arxiv.org/abs/2005.05955) showed that sampling method could be compatible to the traditional back-propagation method (e.g. SGD) which gives very close classification accuracy in a very few rounds of updates.
 In this project, I tried to reproduce the result from the paper with simpler convolutional neural network (2 CNN layers).
-Therefore the RSO function is constructed and its optimization efficiency/classification accuracy are compared to backpropagation method in the notebook.
+Therefore the RSO function is constructed and its classification accuracy is compared to backpropagation method in the notebook.